 startTimeUtc property

-An invocation object MAY contain a property named startTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the tool’s execution started.
+An invocation object MAY contain a property named startTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the invocation started.

 endTimeUtc property

-An invocation object MAY contain a property named endTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the tool’s execution ended.
+An invocation object MAY contain a property named endTimeUtc whose value is a string in the format specified in §3.9, specifying the UTC date and time at which the invocation ended.

 exitCode property